sahabpardaz/nexus-tag-plugin/README.md

 ```

 # Compatibility
 Minimum supported version of nexus is 3.15.1-01 at the moment.
-At the moment, we just test plugin with this version
+For now, we just test plugin with this version
 only.
 Plugin may work with newer versions, but it hasn't been tested yet.

 # License
 This project is licensed under the Apache License - see the LICENSE.md file for details